 Don’t approach a custom home builder too soon.

 You may be eager and excited to approach a potential home builder immediately, but don’t be too hasty.
 When building a custom home, there’s a lot you need to know before your build.
-Custom home builders are exceptionally good at determining your pricing only once they know exactly what you want.
+Custom home builders in Reno are exceptionally good at determining your pricing only once they know exactly what you want.

 Asking for a price before you’ve determined the size, scope, and details of your build will only lead to best guesses and estimates.
 This basically sets a builder up to tell you exactly what they think you’ll want to hear.
-For your’s and you home builder’s benefit, make sure you have a set of drawings and a list of specifications before you start talking construction and costs.
+For yours and your home builder’s benefit, make sure you have a set of drawings and a list of specifications before you start talking construction and costs.

 Be specific and enumerate your needs.

 Having a set of drawings will set you on the right path, but you should also consider structural details.
 If you need help with these details, you’ll need to ask your builder directly for a solution to working these out.
 Try to have an engineer complete structural calculations before you ask for a price.